vgteam/libbdsg/docs/rst/tutorial.rst

 Traversing a path
 =================

-To traverse a path, we need to fetch a series of :class:`odgi.step_handle` from the graph.
-Note that although we are effectively asking the path for these items in it, all accessor methods are a part of the :class:`odgi.graph` object.
+To traverse a path, we need to fetch a series of :class:`bdsg.handlegraph.step_handle_t` from the graph.
+Note that although we are effectively asking the path for these items in it, all accessor methods are a part of the :class:`bdsg.handlegraph.PathHandleGraph` object.

 .. code-block:: python